OTFS Without CP in Massive MIMO: Breaking Doppler Limitations with TR-MRC and Windowing: Numerical Results

 In Fig.~\ref{fig:SINRxAntBessel}, we compare the SINR performance of OTFS as a function of the number of BS antennas for different maximum Doppler shifts with and without RDC windowing.
 Signal to noise ratio (SNR) at the input is $1$~dB.
 Based on our analytical results in Section~\ref{sec:TRinTD}, as the number of BS antennas grows large, TR-MRC can effectively average out the effect of ISI, IBI and time variations of the channel which is evident in Fig.~\ref{fig:SINRxAntBessel}.
 As the maximum Doppler shift increases, time variations of the channel within each OFDM symbol become more noticeable, and a residual Doppler effect remains after TR-MRC operation.
 As shown in Section~\ref{sec:TRinTD}, this effect can be corrected by utilizing our proposed RDC windowing technique.
 The efficacy of our proposed technique is confirmed by the results in Fig.~\ref{fig:SINRxAntBessel} when the maximum Doppler shift is $\upsilon_{\rm{max}} = 10.9$~kHz which corresponds to the velocity of $2000$~km/h at $f_{\rm c}=5.9$~GHz.
 It is worth noting that for $\upsilon_{\rm{max}} \leq 5.5$~kHz, corresponding to relative velocities up to $1000$~km/h, channel variations within each OFDM symbol is negligible.
 Consequently, the samples of the Bessel function in (\ref{eq:resultingexpectvalue}) take values close to $1$ and the RDC windowing brings a marginal amount of improvement.

 In Fig.~\ref{fig:SINRxSNRwM}, we present the SINR performance of OTFS with TR-MRC versus input SNR for different values of $\upsilon_{\rm{max}}$ and $M$ with a constant OTFS block size of $MN=8192$.
 From Fig.~\ref{fig:SINRxSNRwM} and equation (\ref{eq:resultingexpectvalue}), one may realize that every reduction/increase of the symbol duration, $M$, for a fixed $\upsilon_{\rm{max}}$, leads to the same result as if $\upsilon_{\rm{max}}$ was reduced/increased with a fixed $M$ by the same proportion.
-Sensitivity of OTFS with TR-MRC to the maximum Doppler shift and also symbol duration, $M$, is due to the variation of the channel within each OFDM symbol that can be resolved when our proposed RDC window is utilized.
-It is worth noting that when the Doppler shift is extremely large and/or symbol duration $M$ is very long, the Bessel function coefficients lead to a large amount of attenuation and thus the RDC window may lead to noise enhancement problem.
+This shows that the results for $\upsilon_{\rm{max}}=10.9$~kHz when $M=128$ would be the same for a smaller Doppler shift $\upsilon_{\rm{max}}=2.7$~kHz, corresponding to $V=500$~km/h, when $M=512$.
+Additionally, it is worth noting that in millimeter wave bands $\upsilon_{\rm{max}}=10.9$~kHz results from significantly lower speeds due to the high $f_{\rm c}$ values.
+However, when the Doppler shift is extremely large and/or symbol duration $M$ is very long, the Bessel function coefficients lead to a large amount of attenuation and thus the RDC window may lead to noise enhancement issues.
 Hence, it is the designer's choice to adjust the symbol duration $M$ and avoid or minimize the noise enhancement effects.

 Finally, in Fig.~\ref{fig:BERvwB}, we analyze the BER performance of our proposed TR-MRC technique for OTFS in the absence CP with and without RDC windowing.
 Fig.~\ref{fig:BERvwB} shows that for non-zero maximum Doppler shifts $\upsilon_{\rm{max}} \leq 5.5$~kHz, our proposed TR-MRC technique leads to about the same BER performance as the static scenario.
 This is while for $\upsilon_{\rm max}\approx11$~kHz, corresponding to the relative speed of $V=2000$~km/h, the proposed RDC windowing technique leads to the substantial performance improvement of over $5$~dB at high SNRs.
 This shows that our proposed technique brings the BER performance very close to that of the static scenario even for very large amounts of Doppler spread.